bioinfoUQAM/tgowler/README.md

 <H3>WfExtractor_1.0: Worklflow Extractor on Gate 8.1</H3>

 <p>
-The <b>WfExtractor_1.0</b> tool annotates text corpus with its phylgoenetic analyses workflows.
+The <b>WfExtractor_1.0</b> tool annotates a text corpus with its phylgoenetic analyses workflows.
 Some of the features of <b>WfExtractor_1.0</b> are:
 <ul>
 <li>Extract workflow components (programs, parameters, data and metadata) from texts</li>